 I understand.
 This can be a very hard time for you.
 But you can get through this.

 My name is Susan Cottrell.
-I’m a mother of five lovely kids, and two of whom identify as queer.
-I’m also a Christian, a pastor, and a longtime leader in the church.
+I’m a mother of five lovely kids, and two of whom are part of the LGBTQ community.
+I’m also a pastor, and a longtime leader in the church.

 1: Breathe.
 Pause.
 Don’t do anything rash.
 When we are in crisis mode, it’s the worst time to make a decision!
 My husband and I don’t even answer a difficult email without giving it 24 hours!
 Your child deserves much more than that.
 You may have a lot of emotions around this: fear, panic, regret, sadness, shame, grief.
 When our daughter Annie first came out, I remember this fear of what would become of her.
 Work through these emotions without making your child pay for them.
 They’re not doing this to hurt you!
 They didn’t choose it, they discovered it!
 And there’s nothing you could have done to produce a different outcome.
 No praying or wishing or threatening will change it!
 Breathe and allow yourself—and your child—to be!